zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ## HTTP Constructors

-These are some constructors to make `HTTP` applications.
+These are some constructors to make HTTP applications.

 ### Http.ok

-Creates an HTTP app that always responds with a 200 status code.
+Creates an HTTP application that always responds with a 200 status code.

 ```scala
   val app = Http.ok